teopalmer/clojure-task/README.md

 # clojure-beginner

 A simple Clojure RESTful server to place a dot in or out of a triangle.
+Works on port 3003.

 ## Usage

-port:3003

 lein run